hritikritesh/nasaDailyBackend/README.md

-# Backend of SPA for NASA APOD API
+# Serverless backend for user management

 ## Introduction

-User have to register and then user can login to see NASA Astronomical Picture Of the Day.
-User can also sign in with google.
+Supports two types of request:
+1. Login: It validate user information from backend database.
+2. Register: It creates new user information in backend database.

 ## Tools Used

-1. Express is used to manage servers and routes.
+1. Express is used to handle api requests.
 2. Cors for frontend requests.
-3. Mongoose for cennecting with MongoDB and performing operations in database.
+3. Mongoose for connecting with MongoDB and performing operations in database.
+4. MongoDB Atlas is used for backend database.

 ## How to deploy on vercel